GenericMappingTools/gmt/doc_modern/rst/source/figure.rst

 .. only:: not man

-    figure - Set attributes for the current figure
+    Set attributes for the current figure

 Synopsis
 --------